 [This function is available through Windows XP and Windows Server 2003.
 It might be altered or unavailable in subsequent versions of Windows.]

-A pointer to a null-terminated ANSI string to be converted to Unicode.
+A pointer to a null-terminated Unicode string to be copied to the output buffer.

-A pointer to a buffer that, when this function returns successfully, receives the characters copied from pszSrc.
-The buffer must be large enough to contain the number of characters specified by the cchBuf parameter, including a room for a terminating null character.
+A pointer to an output buffer to receive the copied characters.
+The buffer must be large enough to contain the number of WCHAR characters specified by cwchBuf, including room for a terminating null character.

-The number of characters that can be contained by the buffer pointed to by pszDst.
+The number of WCHAR characters that can be contained by the buffer pointed to by pwzDst parameter.
 This parameter must be greater than zero.

-Returns the number of characters written to pszDst, including the terminating null character.
+Returns the number of WCHAR characters written to the output buffer, including the terminating null character.
 Returns 0 if unsuccessful.

 Security Warning: Using this function incorrectly can compromise the security of your application.
-For example, if pszDst buffer is not large enough to contain the number of characters specified by cchBuf, a buffer overrun can occur.
+For example, if pwzDst buffer is not large enough to contain the number of characters specified by cwchBuf, a buffer overrun can occur.
 Buffer overruns can cause a denial of service attack against an application if an access violation occurs.
-In the worst case, a buffer overrun might allow an attacker to inject executable code into your process, especially if pszDst is a stack-based buffer.
-Note that the output string is silently truncated if the buffer is not large enough.
+In the worst case, a buffer overrun might allow an attacker to inject executable code into your process, especially if pwzDst is a stack-based buffer.
+When copying an entire string, note that sizeof returns the number of bytes, which is not the correct value to use for the cwchBuf parameter.
+Instead, use sizeof(pwzDst)/sizeof(WCHAR).
+Note that this technique assumes that pwzDst is an array, not a pointer.
+Note also that the function silently truncates the output string if the buffer is not large enough.
 This can result in canonicalization or other security vulnerabilities.

-If the pszDst buffer is not large enough to contain the entire converted output string, the string is truncated to fit the buffer.
+If the pwzDst buffer is not large enough to contain the entire converted output string, the string is truncated to fit the buffer.
 There is no way to detect that the return string has been truncated.
 The string will always be null-terminated, even if it has been truncated.
-This function takes care to not truncate between the lead and trail bytes of a DBCS character pair.
-In that case, only cchBuf-1 characters are returned.
+This ensures that no more than cwchBuf characters are copied to pwzDst.
+No attempt is made to avoid truncating the string in the middle of a Unicode surrogate pair.

-If the pszSrc and pszDst buffers overlap, the function's behavior is undefined.
+If the pwzSrc and pwzDst buffers overlap, the function's behavior is undefined.